 Forgot to mention, the entry fee is 50 MAD – totally unjustified by what the museum has to offer.

-Note: The museum would be worth a visit in 2020 since the 50 MAD ticket also covers the nearby Ben Youssef Madrassa.
-The most beautiful madrassa in the country is a bucket list must-see but currently under renovation until 2020.
+Note: The museum would be worth a visit in the future since the 50 MAD ticket also covers the nearby Ben Youssef Madrassa.
+The most beautiful madrassa in the country is a bucket list must-see but is currently under renovation.
 Once open It would be unreasonable to skip the museum.

 Entrance – 50 MAD / 5 USD